karthickraja-kr/Flask-Diary/README.md

 # Flask-Diary
-Online Diary App using Flask , Firebase
+Flask-diary provides a free Personal Diary website.
+Which is developed using Flask , Firebase authentication and Database for more enchanced Security with sessions.